zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_crypto_attachment.rst

 crypto_type
-  Only for ``state=attach``: The crypto type of the crypto adapters that will be considered for attaching.
+  Only for ``state=attached``: The crypto type of the crypto adapters that will be considered for attaching.

   | **required**: False